Tharidra/SNAE/README.md

 # Scottish National Antarctic Expedition
-A website project as a part of the modern web design course
+A website project as a part of the modern web design [Gymnasium](https://www.thegymnasium.com) course.